Darshana-Bhandari/Internship/README.md

 * Reviewed the project running on **React 19.2.0** and **Vite 7.1.7**
 * Learned about the `allowScripts` field for explicitly permitting a dependency's install scripts (used here for `esbuild`) as a security/consent measure in newer npm tooling

+#### Reviewing `package-lock.json`

+* Confirmed `lockfileVersion: 3`, the current npm lockfile format used to guarantee reproducible installs
+* Verified the top-level `dependencies`/`devDependencies` block in the lockfile mirrors `package.json` exactly (`@tailwindcss/vite`, `react`, `react-dom`, `tailwindcss` as runtime deps; ESLint stack + Vite as dev deps)
+* Explored how the lockfile pins **exact resolved versions and integrity hashes** for every transitive package (e.g. the `@babel/*` helper packages pulled in indirectly by the Vite/React/ESLint toolchain), which keeps installs identical across machines
+* Learned why committing `package-lock.json` matters for a team project: it prevents "works on my machine" issues caused by minor version drift in nested dependencies

 #### Reviewing the ESLint Flat Config (`eslint.config.js`)

 * Studied the modern **flat config** format using `defineConfig` and `globalIgnores` from `eslint/config`